mooperd/new-skill-sprint-website/standard-process.md

 Before starting the Skill Sprint participants will take part in a 45 min test to check their aptitude.

-The Skill Sprint will take approximately three weeks.
+The Skill Sprint will take approximately two weeks.

 ### Week 1. - Low touch guidance.
 Discover blockers.
     The participants are encouraged to feel their way around a local development environment.